QuantumMaterialsModelling/bands4vasp/README.md

 There are 3 different ways of using bands4vasp:

 * **Single path** calculations can be done in the directory of the VASP files by entering the command 'b4vasp', or one can pass a directory

 => b4vasp "directory"

-* **Multi path** calculations are possible if there are numbered folders including each the VASP files from the band calculation.
+* **Multi path** calculations are possible if there are numbered folders including the VASP files from the band calculation.
 To pass this kind of structure a %-sign represents the number in the foldername.

 => b4vasp %calc

-This command will pass all directories with number from 1-1000 (also with leading zeros) and the name 'calc' => 1calc, 01calc, 001calc, 2calc, ....
+This command will pass all directories with numbers from 1-1000 (also with leading zeros) and the name 'calc' => 1calc, 01calc, 001calc, 2calc, ....

-* **Fermisurface** calculations need the same structure as the multi path calculation do, but also the option --fermi need do be added
+* **Fermisurface** calculations need the same structure as the multi path calculations, but also the option --fermi need do be added.

 => b4vasp --fermi %calc

 To get a reasonable result, the line calculations performed with VASP need to be on one plane, but the geometrical arrangement of the lines is not important.

 #### Options

-Beside the --fermi option there are also some pre-processing options.
+Beside the --fermi option are also some pre-processing options.
 For all the following pre-processing procedures a folder needs to be prepared, which includes all the needed files for the VASP calculation.
-The section in the KPOINTS file where one specifies the coordinates of the k-points, need to be replaced by the flag '#makepath', followed by coordinates depending on the type sampling:
+The section in the KPOINTS file, where one specifies the coordinates of the k-points, is replaced by the flag '#makepath', followed by coordinates depending on the type of sampling:

-* --pre-lines $1 $2 :: prepares a structure of line calculations for each pair of k-points in KPOINT file after the flag '#makepath', where
+* --pre-lines $1 $2 :: prepares a structure of line calculations for each pair of k-points in KPOINT file after the flag '#makepath'.
+The following two informations need to be passed:
                        $1 => The directory for the prepared VASP files
                        $2 => The name for the new created multi-directory

 * --pre-circles $1 $2 $3 :: prepares radial centered sampling.
 The specification of the radial sampling is done by three coordinates defined in the KPOINTS file, after the flag '#makepath':
                             The **first** coordinate is the center of the circle.
-                            The **second** coordinate defines with the center the first line of the sampling.
+                            The **second** coordinate defines the first line of the sampling, starting from the center.
-                            The **third** coordinate defines with the center the last line ot the sampling.
+                            The **third** coordinate defines the last line of the sampling.
                             The sampling is done in a mathematical positiv sense.
 The following 3 informations need to be passed:
                             $1 => directory for the prepared VASP files
                             $2 => number of equidistant points on the circle